department-of-veterans-affairs/vets-website/_disability/5-exposure-specific-environmental-hazards.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-If you were exposed to specific environmental hazards while serving at military installations in Iraq, Afghanistan, and elsewhere and have developed a disease related to this exposure, you may be eligible for disability benefits.
-These hazards include:
+If you were exposed to specific environmental hazards (such as burn pits) while serving at military installations in Iraq, Afghanistan, and elsewhere, you may have developed a disease related to this exposure.

+### Are you eligible for compensation?

+Yes, if:
+You have a disability resulting from your exposure to an environmental hazard during military service.

+### Who is covered
+You and your survivors

+### Available benefits
+- Compensation
+- Health care

+### How it works
+You should submit any additional information (such as [Burn Pit Registry]( https://veteran.mobilehealth.va.gov/AHBurnPitRegistry/) regarding proof of exposure when filing your claim.

+This exposure may include
 - Large burn pits throughout Iraq, Afghanistan, and Djibouti in the Horn of Africa
 - Particulate matter in Iraq and Afghanistan
 - A large sulfur fire at Mishraq State Sulfur Mine near Mosul, Iraq
 - Hexavalent chromium exposure at the Qarmat Ali Water Treatment Plant at Basra, Iraq
 - Contaminated drinking water at Camp Lejeune, North Carolina, between 1953 and 1987 (See our Camp Lejeune page for more information)
-- Pollutants from a waste incinerator near the Naval Air Facility at Atsugi, Japan.
+- Pollutants from a waste incinerator near the Naval Air Facility at Atsugi, Japan

-### Eligibility Requirements

-- You must have a disability resulting from your exposure to an environmental hazard during military service.
-- You were discharged under conditions other than dishonorable.

 </div>
 </div>